-A recent Stephens College graduate, S. is hoping to make a major statement with her first post grad collection-one that puts sustainability at the forefront of fashion.
+Now a recent Stephens College graduate, S. Bias is hoping to make a major statement with her first post grad collection-one that puts sustainability at the forefront of fashion.

 Sarah Wilson is a self-taught designer who's been knitting for more than 25 years.
 She gained international fame through her work as knitting pattern designer "The Sexy Knitter", and eventually realized that her true love is designing showpieces that are unusual or unique.
 Her self-titled line of alternative bridal wear is endlessly customizable, and she loves creating one-of-a-kind garments for fashionable kindred spirits.

 Shelby is a designer based out of Springfield, MO who recently graduated from Missouri State University.
 She has a passion and vision for design and wants to empower and inspire women through each of her collections.
 Her past experiences working closely with Bridal Gown designer Hayley Paige and Celebrity Couture designer Asher Levine have shaped her outlook as a young designer and given her first hand industry knowledge.
 She is so excited to present her newest collection at NYFW and KCFW this season!

 Tiffany Brown is a self taught fashion designer who brings to you TRBROWN, a women’s ready to wear brand that offers statement pieces for every occasion.
 The main message of her brand is “wear what you feel most comfortable in.”
 Tiffany has a keen eye for textures and color cohesion, in which, both are very important to her when creating a collection.
 Although she has not been in the fashion industry that long, TRBROWN has been putting an imprint on the fashion community being featured in both VANITY FAIR and VOGUE Italia.